Preethamraj-01/AI-Powered-RFP-Management-System-Aerchain/ai-rfp-system/ReadMe.txt

 Install dependencies: npm install

-Create environment configuration file: Copy .env (Note : I will add the .env code in the ReadMe of Github, since I was unable to push secrets)
+Create environment configuration file: Copy .env (Note : I will add the .env code in the ReadMe of Github {Copy from code part}, since I was unable to push secrets..)

 Configure the following environment variables in .env: